dancingfrog/mcp-bash/README.md

-# MCP Bash Server
+# MCP Bash

-A simple MCP (Model-Context-Protocol) server for executing bash commands through a clean API.
-This project allows you to safely execute bash commands via an MCP server interface.
+A simple Model-Context-Protocol (MCP) server for executing bash commands.
+This project allows you to execute bash commands via an MCP server interface, with all the potential security risks that entails!
+I couldn't find anything else like this in the public domain at the time of writing, so I wrote my own.
+It's a boon when getting Claude Desktop to write code (it can run the tests, assess the results and fix the issues is finds in one pass.)

 ## Description

-MCP Bash Server provides a simple way to execute bash commands from client applications.
+MCP Bash provides a simple way to execute bash commands from client applications.
 It wraps command execution in a controlled environment and returns both stdout and stderr from the executed commands.

 Key features:
 - Execute arbitrary bash commands